China stock rout batters Asian firms linked to giant economy

 Bernard Aw, market strategist at IG in Singapore, noted that Australian mining stocks and the broader Hong Kong market were especially vulnerable.

-By midday on Friday, Hong Kong's Hang Seng .HSI, a fifth of which is mainland companies, had plunged 9 percent since the Chinese meltdown began on June 12, while the market in Taiwan, China's biggest trading partner, had lost 5.9 percent .TWII.
+By midday on Friday, Hong Kong’s Hang Seng, a fifth of which is mainland companies, had plunged 9 percent since the Chinese meltdown began on June 12, while the market in Taiwan, China’s biggest trading partner, had lost 5.9 percent.

-In South Korea, companies that export to China were especially hard hit with LG Electronics (066570.KS) and semiconductor manufacturer SK Hynix (000660.KS) both sliding 13 percent since the Chinese crash began on June 12, compared with a 2 percent decline in the benchmark KOSPI .
+In South Korea, companies that export to China were especially hard hit with LG Electronics and semiconductor manufacturer SK Hynix both sliding 13 percent since the Chinese crash began on June 12, compared with a 2 percent decline in the benchmark KOSPI.

-In Australia, which sells much of what it mines to China, Fortescue Metals (FMG.AX) has slumped 26 percent, Rio Tinto (RIO.AX) 9 percent and BHP Billiton (BHP.AX) 5 percent, versus a retreat of just 0.7 percent in Australia’s S&P/ASX 200 .
+In Australia, which sells much of what it mines to China, Fortescue Metals has slumped 26 percent, Rio Tinto 9 percent and BHP Billiton 5 percent, versus a retreat of just 0.7 percent in Australia’s S&P/ASX 200.

 The yen’s traditional status as a safe-haven currency during times of uncertainty has also had a knock-on effect on Japanese companies.
 The currency has gained 3 percent since it hit a 13-year low in early June.